NannyML/nannyml/docs/tutorials/working_with_results.rst

 :class:`~nannyml.io.db.database_writer.DatabaseWriter`.
 This example will show how to use the :class:`~nannyml.io.db.database_writer.DatabaseWriter`.

+In order to get the dependencies required for database access, please ensure you've installed the optional `db` dependency.
+Check the :ref:`installation instructions<installing_nannyml>` for more information.

 We construct the :class:`~nannyml.io.db.database_writer.DatabaseWriter` by providing a database connection string.
 Upon calling the :meth:`~nannyml.io.base.Writer.write` method, all results will be written into the database, in this case, an `SQLite` database.